 Urine Reagent Strips are firm plastic strips onto which several separate reagent areas are affixed.
-The test is for the detection of one or more of the following analytes in urine: Leukocytes, Glucose, Ketone (Acetoacetic acid), Bilirubin, Blood, Specific Gravity, Protein, Urobilinogen, Nitrite, Ascorbic Acid, and pH.
+The test is for the qualitative and semi-quantitative detection of one or more of the following analytes in urine: Leukocytes, Urobilinogen, Albumin at low concentrations also known as Microalbumin, Protein, Bilirubin, Glucose, Ascorbic Acid, Specific Gravity, Ketone, Nitrite, Creatinine, pH, Blood, Calcium.